-Our lead drug candidate, ACR-368, also known as prexasertib, is a selective inhibitor with sub single-digit potency against CHK1 and single-digit potency against CHK2.
+Our lead drug candidate, ACR-368, also known as prexasertib, is a potent selective inhibitor of CHK1/2.
 ACR-368 was originally discovered by Array BioPharma and acquired by Lilly, who evaluated the compound in over 1,000 patients across 18 clinical trials, where it demonstrated deep, durable single agent activity, including CRs, in a proportion of patients across several Phase 2 studies of platinum-resistant ovarian cancer and other solid tumors.
 Despite the demonstrated clinical activity in a proportion of patients, there was no obvious patient selection strategy to improve responses sufficient for approval.
 We chose to in-license ACR-368, prioritizing it over other carefully evaluated candidates, based on multiple criteria, including its proven clinical single agent activity, extensive safety data set and extensive comparison work and in-house AP3 profiling.

-We have begun enrolling patients in a Phase 2 trial of ACR-368 in patients with ovarian, endometrial, or bladder cancer based on OncoSignature-predicted sensitivity to ACR-368.
-Akoya will procure and manufacture the necessary supplies to perform the OncoSignature tests used in the Phase 2 clinical trial.
-We expect to report initial clinical data from this trial during the second half of 2023.
+We have initiated a Phase 2 trial of ACR-368 in patients with ovarian, endometrial, or bladder cancer based on OncoSignature-predicted sensitivity to ACR-368.
+We expect to enroll patients with these three tumor types in the second half of 2022 and report initial clinical data from this trial during the second half of 2023.
 Pending results and discussions with the FDA, we intend to enter the registrational phase during 2024.
 Patients who test ACR-368 OncoSignature-positive will receive ACR-368 monotherapy in a single arm Phase 2 trial, while ACR-368 OncoSignature-negative patients will receive ACR-368 in combination with LDG in a Phase 1b/2 single arm trial.
 We also plan to study ACR-368 in additional indications, such as HPV+ squamous cell carcinomas, including SCCHN, anal, and cervical cancer, based on demonstrated clinical single agent activity in SCCHN and anal cancer and OncoSignature-based prediction of sensitivity to ACR-368 in a proportion of patients.

-ACR-368, a selective inhibitor of CHK1 and CHK2, key DDR regulators

-CHK1 and CHK2 are checkpoint proteins that prevent cell replication when DNA damage is present.
-In the absence of DNA damage, CHK1 and CHK2 are largely inactive.
-Most normal tissues, other than certain dividing cells such as those in bone marrow, are not reliant on DDR mechanisms such as CHK1 and CHK2, and hence not subject to the negative side effects from such inhibitors.
+ACR-368, a selective inhibitor of CHK1 and CHK2, key DDR regulators cells such as those in bone marrow, are not reliant on DDR mechanisms such as CHK1 and CHK2, and hence not subject to the negative side effects from such inhibitors.
 In contrast, inhibition of the kinase activity of these proteins or knockdown of their expression by RNA interference in certain G1/S checkpoint-deficient tumor cells has been shown to prevent repair of double-strand DNA breaks resulting in cell death.
 Treatment of cells with DNA damaging agents or inhibitors of other proteins involved in the DDR, sensitizes them to cell killing by CHK1 and CHK2 inhibitors.